100R

 beautiful forest of cortes island The scattered old-growth Douglas-fir trees of Cortes Island that now stand like sentinels in small groups were once average sized trees in a continuous blanket of old-growth forest.
 While the lush second- and third-growth forests on Cortes are beautiful, they are ecologically very different from the old-growth fir, cedar and hemlock forests that they have replaced.
 Unless management plans are implemented to restore old-growth composition and structure to all forest types, the magnitude of the negative ecological changes will increase over time.
 These changes include loss of soil fertility, water quality, and biological diversity (source).

-Back when logging was done by hand, axes were used to cut large notches in the base of the tree.
-The loggers would then insert a wood plank into the notch, stand on it, and use crosscut saws to saw down the massive old growth trees that blanketed the area.
-There is still logging happening here that continues to destroy ecologically sensitive ecosystems, and that leave contamined water, no long-term jobs for residents, and that only really benefit people who live far away and that either aren't aware, or don't care about the cost of their business to the community or the province.
+Back when logging was done by hand, axes were used to cut large notches in the base of the tree, the loggers would then insert a wood plank into the notch, stand on it, and use crosscut saws to saw down the massive old growth trees that blanketed the area.
+There is still logging happening here that continues to destroy ecologically sensitive ecosystems, that leave contamined water, no long-term jobs for residents, and that only really benefit people who live far away and that either aren't aware, or don't care about the cost of their business to the community or the province.

 a giant red cedar old growth tree stump, covered with moss a giant red cedar old growth tree stump, covered with moss with rek for scale